CenterForDigitalHumanities/rerum_server_nodejs/README.md

 * `history`  an object containing the first, previous, and immediate derivative versions of this object

 ## 🌟👍 Contributors 👍🌟
-Trying to contribute or perform a fix in the RERUM API?
+Trying to contribute or perform a fix in the public RERUM API?
 If not, are you _sure_ you don't want to?
 Read the [Contributors Guide](CONTRIBUTING.md) for inspiration!
 If you are trying to set up your own RERUM then keep reading to learn more.

 ### Installation